BAC1/RestApi/Readme.md

 image.
 * In Firefox, the "car.jpg" image won't be shown when it will be displayed as first image after running the application.
 Click on the image button twice or click on another image button first.
-* When importing this project via git, Intellij breaks the folder structure and saves the .idea folder one level above this project.
-Move all files from the folder **/RestApi/RestApi** one level higher and click on **Skip** when a request appears to replace existing files.

 ## Built With